jasperng-nus/tp/docs/DeveloperGuide.md

 An example usage scenario for setting reminder is as follows:
 Step 1: The user launches the application and the `Ui` loads up.
 Step 2: The user inputs a command to set reminder using the `reminder` command.
-Step 3: The `LogicManager` takes the user input and parses it using `SetReminderParser`, which in turn creates a `SetReminderCommand` object.
+Step 3: The `LogicManager` takes the user input and parses it using `SetReminderParser`, which in turn creates a `SetReminderCommand`. object.
 Step 4: `SetReminderCommand#execute` is called,  which keeps track of the `reminder` passed into the constructor.
 Step 5: The `Model` saves the user's input into a json file.